Affiliate links on Android Authority may earn us a commission. Learn more.

 The best mobile VR headsets

-There aren’t many options worth considering, but that’s mostly because of industry consolidation and the ongoing transition to standalone devices.
+There aren’t many options worth considering, but that’s primarily because of industry consolidation and the ongoing transition to standalone devices.
 Phone-based VR has largely evaporated, kicking out once-promising options like the Samsung Gear VR.

 Meta Quest 3